Sri Lanka profile

 However, critics say that the introduction of new legislation that allows the detention of people suspected of terror offences without charge continues the state of emergency in a new guise.

 2012 March - UN Human Rights Council adopts a resolution urging Sri Lanka to investigate war crimes allegedly committed during the final phase of the decades-long conflict with Tamil Tiger rebels.
 Sri Lanka says the move usurps its sovereignty.Fonseka freed

-2012 May - Former army chief and opposition presidential candidate Sarath Fonseka is freed after two and a half years in jail.
-His terms of release prevent him from running for public office for seven years, but he says he will fight Sri Lanka's "corrupt political culture".
+2012 May - Former army chief and opposition presidential candidate Sarath Fonseka is freed after two and a half years in jail, under terms banning him from running for public office for seven years.

-2013 January - Parliament passes impeachment motion against Chief Justice Shirani Bandaranayake over 14 charges of financial and official misconduct, which the opposition says are politically motivated.
-She is dismissed and replaced by the government's senior legal adviser, Mohan Peiris.
+2013 January - Chief Justice Shirani Bandaranayake is dismissed after parliament impeaches her for allegations of financial and official misconduct described by the opposition as politically motivated.
+The government's senior legal adviser, Mohan Peiris, replaces her.

-2013 March - UN Human Rights Council passes highly critical resolution urging Sri Lanka to conduct "independent and credible investigation" into alleged war crimes during Tamil Tiger insurgency.
+2013 March - UN Human Rights Council passes highly critical resolution urging Sri Lanka to conduct an independent and credible investigation into alleged war crimes during the Tamil Tiger insurgency.

 2013 August - UN Human Rights Commissioner Navi Pillay accuses government of eroding democracy and the rule of law after a week-long visit.

 2013 September - Tamil National Alliance opposition party wins first elections to semi-autonomous provincial council in the north, with 78% of the vote.
-Commonwealth observers report army intimidation "compromised environment" of vote.
+Commonwealth observers say army intimidation compromised the vote's environment.

-2013 November - Sri Lanka prepares to host the Commonwealth Heads of Government Meeting (CHOGM) amid calls on member countries to boycott the event in protest at Sri Lanka's human rights record.
+2013 November - Sri Lanka hosts the Commonwealth Heads of Government Meeting (CHOGM).
+The leaders of Canada, India and Mauritius refuse to attend amid calls for a boycott over Sri Lanka's human rights record.